Internal Conflict

 For years, my critics told me my stories lacked sufficient conflict.
 Reviewers would write, “Your characters have it too easy.”
 This exasperated me because my stories had as much distress and opposition as any story I'd ever heard or read.
 My characters didn't have it easy!

-But the criticisms kept coming, even after I imposed greater turmoil onto my poor literary souls.
+But the criticisms kept coming, even after I imposed greater turmoil onto their poor literary souls.

 After a great deal of my own suffering, I realized my critics weren't referring to insufficient conflict but rather to insufficient internal conflict.